vguigues/LASPATED/INSTALL.md

     git clone https://github.com/vguigues/LASPATED.git

-Or
 ## Python

 Enter the laspated directory and run:

     pip install .

-This command will download all Python dependencies and install laspated on the $PYTHONPATH, so you can use it in Python via:
+This command will download all Python dependencies and install laspated on the PYTHONPATH, so you can use it in Python via:

     import laspated